Justice Studies, Minor

 • Second Language Requirement: No

 Learn how to create meaningful change by becoming an advocate for social, economic and political justice on a global level.
-A justice studies minor gives you a broad understanding of the world's justice systems, which can complement and empower a variety of majors.
+You'll gain a broad understanding of the world's justice systems, complementing and empowering a variety of majors.

 Program Description